-Misclassifications and disclosure changes
+Adjusted misstatements, misclassifications and disclosure changes

-The table below provides details of misclassification and disclosure changes identified during the audit which have been made in the final set of financial statements.
+The table below provides details of adjusted misstatements, misclassification and disclosure changes identified during the audit which have been made in the final set of financial statements.

 1 Misclassification 50,436 Revaluations (Note 21B) Assets under construction which have been completed in the year and transferred to other asset categories and additions in year have been disclosed as revalued in the note.
 As the assets are not revalued in 2015/16 they should be disclosed in the 'held at historic cost' line with narrative below the table explaining the amounts.
 Amendments to historic cost and from 31 March 2016 are: Other Land and Buildings (HRA) of £42,929k and Other Land Buildings (GF) of £7,506k.
-2 Disclosure N/A Revaluations (Note 21B) The explanation for council dwellings valuation process needs to be updated to reflect the actual valuation approach for 2015/16, including the date and type of valuation used for the closing balance.
-3 Misclassification 17,712 Property, Plant and Equipment (Note 21C) The note and asset register includes a duplicate asset totalling £17m and a piece of land totalling £0.712m that relates to an asset already transferred off the Balance Sheet.
+2 Disclosure N/A Revaluations (Note 21B) The explanation for council dwellings valuation process has been updated to reflect the actual valuation approach for 2015/16, including the date and type of valuation used for the closing balance.
+3 Adjusted misstatement 17,712 Property, Plant and Equipment (Note 21C) The note and asset register includes a duplicate asset totalling $\pounds 17m$ and a piece of land totalling $\pounds 0.712m$ that relates to an asset already transferred off the Balance Sheet.
 The draft note accounted for the removal of these assets as a downward revaluation in the revaluation reserve and CIES whereas it should have been shown as an 'Other Movement in Cost or Valuation'.
-Accumulated depreciation totalling £0.9m will also be amended.
-A narrative description of the movement will also be added to the note.
-4 Disclosure 4,000 Financial Instruments (Note 24) The Fair Value of Financial Assets and Liabilities disclosure does not include a finance lease totalling £4m in the carrying value of the finance lease liabilities.
-This understatement affects the 2014/15 and 2015/16 disclosure.
+Accumulated depreciation totalling $\pounds 0.9m$ has also been amended.
+A narrative description of the movement has also been added to the note.
+4 Disclosure Various Financial Instruments (Note 24) The Fair Value of Financial Assets and Liabilities disclosure did not include a finance lease totalling £4m in the carrying value of the finance lease liabilities.
+This understatement affected the 2014/15 and 2015/16 disclosure.
+The cash and cash equivalents balance of £117m had been excluded from the Categories of Financial Instruments table.
+This balance has now been included in the 'Loans and receivables' line.
+Also, the cash element of the balance (£32m) had been excluded from the Fair Value of assets and liabilities table.
+This has now been amended.
+The cash equivalents of £85m had been correctly included.